12 Highest Paying Public Health Jobs in 2023

 What is a Biostatistician?

-A biostatistician applies statistical processes and methods to answer complex questions in medicine, biology, and public health.
+By proficiency applying statistical theories and methods, Biostatisticians unravel complex questions that permeate medicine, biology, and public health.
 Their goal is to help medical professionals and biological scientists make data-driven decisions based on mathematical analysis.

 What Does a Biostatistician Do?